 Twittersphere was updated in December 2020).
 From December 2020 to

-October 2021, the average monthly active users in the current collection
+October 2021, the average monthly active users in the 2019 collection

 was 442,586.
 In October 2021 the list of accounts in the Australian

-Twitterspher was updated again, and since that time the average monthly
+Twittersphere was updated again, and in that final portion of the

 Figure 5.
 Number of users per month for all